UniSA Accelerate

 What’s UniSA ACCELERATE?

-Are you currently in Year 11 and interested in studying a business degree at UniSA?
+Happy student leaning on a high bench with document in one handAre you currently in Year 11 and interested in studying a business degree at UniSA?

-Well, UniSA ACCELERATE is a program open to all Year 12s commencing in 2023, living in South Australia, giving you the chance to start studying university subjects in your final year of school and guaranteeing you an early place into your business degree at UniSA.
+Well, UniSA ACCELERATE is a program open to all Year 12s commencing in 2024, living in South Australia, giving you the chance to start studying university courses in your final year of school and guaranteeing you an early place into your business degree at UniSA.
 You’ll get study credit towards your UniSA business degree for successfully completed courses and you can also apply for study to be counted towards your SACE Stage 2.

-Through UniSA ACCELERATE, you can study up to two subjects* through UniSA Online in a wide variety of areas like accounting, business law, marketing, management, finance, retailing and psychology.
+Through UniSA ACCELERATE, you can study up to two courses* through UniSA Online in a wide variety of areas like accounting, business law, marketing, management, finance, retailing and psychology.
 You’ll study 100% online, giving you the ultimate flexibility to balance your other school studies and commitments.
 All learning, assessments and exams will be delivered online with dedicated academic and support staff, so you don’t need to come on campus.
 You’ll get a student ID card though, so if you want to explore your local campus and get the university experience you can!

 *If you are wanting to study two courses we recommend you undertake them in different study periods.